mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 * cluster (an object containing `namespace` and `envs` object).
 Here you could write the variable name for the specified environment where you set the cluster variable
 * hosts (an array of object, with `host` and `isBackoffice` fields)

-From the template, you could access to:
-* template.cmsImageName
-* template.coreLegacyImageName

 !!! warning
     Do not set in tenant in cluster.envs object the value to access to the cluster, but only the variable key name for the specified environment (as in example)!
 The values saved here are not encrypted.